RosariaFini/1stMilestoneProject/README.md

 * As a user, I want to know which benefits I will get by buying a product, so I know if the product offer more that its competitors.

-* As a user, I want to know how approachable and inclusive is the community I wish to join so I can learn a new discipline from scratch, regardless of my level of fitness, without feeling judged by teacher and fellow members.
+* As a user, I want to know how approachable and inclusive is the community I wish to join so I can learn a new discipline from scratch, regardless of my level of fitness.

 * As a user, I want to find a feature that allows me to learn Yoga at my own pace and from anywhere, so it can fit better in my lifestyle.

-* As a user, I want to know about the different range of Yoga styles offered so I can feel intrigued to learn maybe only a style in particular and eventually decide to subscribe for that one.

 * As a user, I want transparency, I want to be able to know who are the teachers and their experience in advance, so I can develop trust in the brand.